chauff/cse1500-web-transcripts/_lectures/node.md

 </details>

 <details>
   <summary>True or False?
-The WebSocket protocol relies on long polling to enable bidirectional communi- cation between client and server.</summary>
+The WebSocket protocol relies on long polling to enable bidirectional communication between client and server.</summary>
   False.
 </details>